 Glue: Glue sticks.

 Collage: found papers, magazine pages, some copies of Hero people copied on card stock in color (these can be people in vintage photos or even people you know).
-Also, collection of paint chips/color samples from home depot to collage with (free).
+Also, collection of paint chips/color free samples from home depot for collage.

 Carla Sonheim is a painter, illustrator, and creativity workshop instructor known for her fun and innovative projects and techniques designed to help adult students recover a more spontaneous, playful approach to creating.